SarahMadre/Open-Source-Data-Analyzer/README.md

 ## 🪪 License

-This project is licensed under the MIT License — see the LICENSE file for details.
+This project is licensed under the [MIT License](LICENSE) — see the file for details.

 ## 🌟 Acknowledgements